angular/angular/aio/content/guide/visual-studio-2015.md

   It may take some time.
 * If desired, open the Output window (`View` | `Output`) to watch the npm commands execute.
 * Ignore the warnings.
-* When the restore is finished, a message should say: `npm command completed with exit code 0`.
+* When the restore is finished, a message in the bottom message bar of Visual Studio should say: `Installing packages complete`.
+Be patient.
+This could take a while.
 * Click the `Refresh` icon in Solution Explorer.
 * **Do not** include the `node_modules` folder in the project.
 Let it be a hidden project folder.